fhellwig/pkgconfig/README.md

 There are three important points regarding the merge process:

-1. **Like matches like.** Since the `password` in `myapp.json` is a string, an exception would be thrown if the `password` in `myapp.production.json` were a number.
-Similarly, if the port were specified as a string in the `myapp.production.json` file instead of a number, then an exception would also be thrown.
+1. **Like matches like.** Since the `password` in base configuration file is a string, an exception would be thrown if the `password` in production configuration file were a number.
+Similarly, if the port were specified as a string in the production configuration file instead of a number, then an exception would also be thrown.
-2. **Extras are ignored.** If the `database` object in `myapp.production.json` had an additional property, such as `tablespace`, then this is *not* merged since there is no `tablespace` property in the original `myapp.json` file.
+2. **Extras are ignored.** If the `database` object in the production configuration file had an additional property, such as `tablespace`, then this is *not* merged since there is no `tablespace` property in the base configuration file.
 3. **Scalars and arrays are replaced.** Any property that has a scalar (string, number, boolean) or an array value replaces the original value.
 Only objects are recursively traversed.

 The benefit of this approach is that the base `myapp.json` file essentially